IoanHadarean/CookBook-project/Readme.md

 creator of the website does not know how to fix these bugs.
 He does, but due to the time pressure and due to the fact that these bugs were discovered later in the testing process, he will explain in the following lines the approach for doing that.
 For the like/dislike inconsistency, there are two approaches:
-- One approach would be to just allow the users to only give positive likes for recipes.
+  * One approach would be to just allow the users to only give positive likes for recipes.
-- The second approach would be to create separate HTML elements for the likes and dislikes, so users can give only positive likes/dislikes.
+  * The second approach would be to create separate HTML elements for the likes and dislikes, so users can give only positive likes/dislikes.
-For the first inconsistency/bug, however it might be called, the approach is to just use one input for adding recipes, and then append the deletion icon to each one of them.
+For the first inconsistency/bug, the approach is to just use one input for adding recipes, and then append the deletion icon to each one of them.
 Additional Note: even if the creator of the website is going to get marked down for this aspect, he believes it was worth mentioning, and since he tries to be critical about himself, it was the right choice to make.